Cookies on this website

 • Political sensitivities: in some countries, there are political concerns about how data (particularly genetic data) as well as samples are made available to external researchers.
 Unless care is taken about the way in which data are made available to external researchers, there is a serious risk that the data will not be available to anyone.

 The aim will be to minimise any delay prior to making data available for general release, but we will also give due consideration to the period required to allow for the data to be cleaned and prepared for analysis, as well as the time for analysing and writing up results (including, for example, work that forms the basis of a student’s PhD thesis and publications deriving from it).
-These issues are recognised in UKRI’s Common Principles on Data Policy1 (in particular, in Principle 5).
+These issues are recognised in UKRI’s Common principles on research data5 (in particular, in Principle 5).